-Once you find out how much wood a company has in its face cord, estimate the amount of wood you’ll use per week to determine how much you’ll need to last through firewood season.
+Once you find out how much wood a company has in its face cord, estimate the amount of wood you’ll use per week to determine how much you’ll need to last through the firewood season.
 You may need multiple face cords or only a fraction of a face cord.

 4. Prepare for Storing Your Wood Ahead of Time

 Let’s say, hypothetically, that you don’t plan where to store your kiln-dried firewood.
-When your order gets here, you realize you don’t have any room inside or outside your house other than a spot in the corner of your yard.
+When your order arrives, you realize you don’t have any room inside or outside your house other than a spot in the corner of your yard.
 So, you dump the woodpile there.
 As a result, what once was super dry, clean firewood very quickly becomes damp, muddy scrap wood.
 It no longer burns like a jet engine and is a home for all sorts of creepy crawlies.